petrockblog/PowerBlock/README.md

 ## Prerequisites

+If you did not follow the quick installation instructions above, you can manually execute the steps of the installation script.
+These are described in the following.

 To be able to successfully build _powerblock_ you need to have certain APT packages installed.
 You can make sure that you have the latest version of those packages with these commands:

 ```bash